CodyCahoon/things-to-learn/README.md

 | `bind`   | Returns a function with a provided context and any initial arguments passed through | `func.bind(obj, arg1, arg2) -> function`        |
 | `call`   | Calls a function with a provided context and a spread list of arguments             | `func.call(obj, arg1, arg2) -> runs function`   |
 | `apply`  | Calls a function with a provided context and arguments                              | `func.apply(obj, [arg1, arg2] -> runs function` |

-## Shadow DOM

-Shadow DOM is a DOM structure attached to an element (called the shadow host) to enapsulate its own DOM tree and CSS, hidden to the DOM.
-A shadow tree is not affected by outside CSS (unless including an external stylesheet as part of the shadow tree).

-### Pros

-1. Encapsulates styles, avoiding the need for higher specificity with selectors and keeping styles local
-2. Encapsulates markup, creates separate DOM trees rather than one large global DOM

-### Cons

-1. Isolated styles means unable to use outside styles
-2. Unable to parse shadow tree